-We provide scholarships and fellowships to talented students of the Royal College of Music, Royal Academy of Music and the Purcell School, and fund an annual memorial concert at the RCM for our founders Peter Mills and Rod Williams.
+We provide scholarships and fellowships to talented students of the Royal College of Music, Royal Academy of Music, the Purcell School and the Royal Northern College of Music, and fund an annual memorial concert at the RCM for our founders Peter Mills and Rod Williams.

 Currently completing his final year of masters studies with professor Claude Delangle at the Conservatoire National Superior de Musique de Paris (CNSMDP), Jonathan will be continuing his studies at the Royal College of Music from September as the 2017/18 Mills Williams Junior Fellow.

 His recent awards include a Maisie Lewis Award by The Musicians’ Company, a star award from the Countess of Munster Musical Trust and a senior soloist award from the Hattori Foundation.Open website

 Andrew has worked with artists such as Stephen Hough, Lang Lang, Kathryn Stott and Boaz Sharon, and has won prizes at international competitions including the ‘Bromsgrove International Competition’ in the UK, the ‘19th International Petar Konjovic Piano Competition’ in Belgrade, Serbia, and the ‘International Piano Festival Poros’ in Greece.